rwils83/axonbot_slack/README.md

 # Axonius Slack Bot

 This is a [Slack bot](https://api.slack.com/bot-users) for [Axonius](https://axonius.com).
 It enables users in Slack to interact with an Axonius instance in a number of ways:

-* Get a JSON report of objects.
+* Get a report of objects in JSON format sent to you in a new thread.
 * You can search for user objects by username, email (using regex or not).
 * You can search for device objects by hostname, IP address, or MAC address (using regex or not).
 * You can search for user or device objects by a query built in the Query Wizard of the Axonius GUI.